jonaprieto/specs/src/architecture/layers/logical-dags/resource-logic-dag.md

 # Resource logic DAG

 The resource logic DAG structure provides an abstraction of a _linear resource logic_ with which distributed applications can model finite objects.
 This logic is based on a concept of a _resource_, which is a unique datum created at a particular point in logical time and possibly consumed later in logical time.
 Each resource is an instante of a particular _resource logic_, which specifies how (under what conditions) resources of that type can be created and consumed.
 The resource logic DAG tracks when resources are created and when they are consumed.
 Resources are only allowed to be consumed after they have been created.
-This DAG also tracks linear logic violations (duplicate consumptions of the same resource, or "double spends"), but it is up to particular resource logics to decide how to handle this information and resolve conflicts.
 At any point in logical time, the resource logic DAG has a state consisting of all resources which have been created but not consumed.

+This DAG also tracks linear logic violations (duplicate consumptions of the same resource, or "double spends").
+Each resource has an ordered list of owner identities, where a valid signature from the last identity in the list is required to consume the resource.
+At any point in logical time, the right-most owner of a resource is responsible for ordering possibly conflicting transactions.
+Resources can be transferred to a new owner (modulo additional validation in the predicates) by appending to the list, or as a special case, they can be transferred to the previous owner (dropping an item from the end of the list).
+In the case of a double-spend of a resource - namely, a non-total order of two conflicting transactions both signed by the current owner - the conflict is resolved by the owner one element earlier in the list, and in the case of multiple double-spends recursively until the originator (at which point, if they also double-spend, linearity is violated, but often it would as if the originator had just issued more resources, and in any case there is no in-system recovery possible at this point).
+Recovery from linearity violations does not require any reversal or reordering of transactions, as we keep this explicit "chain of promises" of owners, so if some owner `I` double-spends, subsequent resources with `I` in the owner list may simply no longer be redeemable back along the original path.

 ## Resource logics

 Resource types are defined by a particular `ResourceLogic`, which specifies under what conditions resources of that type can be created and consumed.
 The `creationPredicate` describes under which conditions a resource can be created.
 For a fungible token, for example, new tokens may be created with a valid signature from the issuing identity.
 The `consumptionPredicate` describes under which conditions a resource can be consumed.
 For a fungible token, for example, tokens may be spent with a valid signature from the owning identity.

 These predicates have access only to data in the transaction itself.
 The transaction may include arbitrary data in the extradata field such as proofs or signatures, to which the predicates have access, but they do not have access to the physical DAG in which the transaction is included.

-> TODO: Figure out conflict resolution information requirements here.

 ```haskell=
 data ResourceLogic = ResourceLogic {